mecid/mecid.github.io/_posts/2022-12-14-building-custom-layout-in-swiftui-layoutvaluekey.md

 }
 ```

 As you can see in the example above, we use the subscript on the *Subview* proxy type to extract the value of the *UnitPointKey* type.
-In the end, we use this value to provide an anchor point while placing the views in the final layout.
+Finally, we use this value to provide an anchor point while placing the views in the layout.

 Custom layout parameters allow us to build super customizable and reusable layouts in SwiftUI very easily.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!